pandax381/PACKDROP/README.md

 $ dd if=PACKDROP_1.2.1.img of=/dev/sda bs=1m
 ```

+*This image can be used with both Raspberry Pi 2B or 3B.*

 ## Configuration

 The following files are copied from sdcard to rootfs at boot time.